iq0boy/gridsome-portfolio/content/jobs/job3.md

 which I translated to UML use case diagram.

 From this use case diagram I have implemented the model in entity classes in the Symfony Framework.
-I implemented the business logic and the business specifications in a dedicated application layer in order to built the API which would be consumed later buy the differents interfaces of the applications.
+I implemented the business logic, and the business specifications in a dedicated application layer in order to build the API which would be consumed later buy the different interfaces of the applications.

-I used the tools (metronic bootrap) to built those interfaces to fit with the other modules in a  responsive design.
+I used the tools (Metronic Bootstrap) to build those interfaces to fit with the other modules in a responsive design.

-Finaly, i have developed the functionnal tests to cover this codebase, before deploying on a virtualized server.
+Finally, I have developed the functional tests to cover this codebase, before deploying on a virtualized server.